 Maths lessons occur twice daily.
 We have Maths workout sessions which give children the opportunity to practice their recall and fluency in a variety of topics, and the main maths lesson in which children learn and practice new concepts.
 Children usually cover a theme over a few weeks and planning ensures that all learner’s needs are met.
 ‘Retrieve its’ are used to assess the children’s ability to apply mathematical concepts from previous lessons.
-‘Beat its’ are used daily to improve pace and mental skills and ‘Prove its’ and ‘Test its’ are being used to further evidence mastery and show end of unit progress.
+‘Beat its’ are used regularly to improve pace and mental skills and ‘Prove its’ and ‘Test its’ are being used to further evidence mastery and show end of unit progress.

 The PA Maths programme supports progression throughout the primary years and has a strong CPA thread running throughout.
 This means that children are exposed to conceptual ideas at a concrete level with a range of apparatus (e.g. counters, beads, Dienes and Numicon) before moving onto pictorial representations.
 This may mean diagrams, sketches or using the Singapore bar model to solve problems.
 Doing so develops children’s deep conceptual understanding and skills proficiency which supports the next move into abstract mathematics, such as long division.
 The programme is enhanced using resources from White Rose Maths and Power Maths.